oscarzhpersson/IV1350_ObjectOrientedDesign/IV1350_Sem3/PointOfSale/QUESTIONS.md

     Do I need to add a balance to the register?
 If so, can I just add it to the controller?

+    What do I throw if I can't throw exceptions...?

 # Notes: